Nitrous oxide: Safety

 Occupational exposure to ambient nitrous oxide has been associated with DNA damage, due to interruptions in DNA synthesis.
 This correlation is dose-dependent and does not appear to extend to casual recreational use; however, further research is needed to confirm the level of exposure needed to cause damage.

 Inhalation of pure nitrous oxide causes oxygen deprivation, resulting in low blood pressure, fainting, and even heart attacks.
 This can occur if the user inhales large quantities continuously, as with a strap-on mask connected to a gas canister or other inhalation system, or prolonged breath-holding.

 Long-term exposure to nitrous oxide may cause vitamin B_{12} deficiency.
 This can cause serious neurotoxicity if the user has preexisting vitamin B_{12} deficiency.
 It inactivates the cobalamin form of vitamin B_{12} by oxidation.
 Symptoms of vitamin B_{12} deficiency, including sensory neuropathy, myelopathy and encephalopathy, may occur within days or weeks of exposure to nitrous oxide anaesthesia in people with subclinical vitamin B_{12} deficiency.
 Symptoms are treated with high doses of vitamin B_{12}, but recovery can be slow and incomplete.
 People with normal vitamin B_{12} levels have stores to make the effects of nitrous oxide insignificant, unless exposure is repeated and prolonged (nitrous oxide abuse).
 Vitamin B_{12} levels should be checked in people with risk factors for vitamin B_{12} deficiency prior to using nitrous oxide anaesthesia.

 Several experimental studies in rats indicate that chronic exposure of pregnant females to nitrous oxide may have adverse effects on the developing fetus.

 At room temperature (20 C) the saturated vapour pressure is 50.525 bar, rising up to 72.45 bar at 36.4 C—the critical temperature.
 The pressure curve is thus unusually sensitive to temperature.
 As with many strong oxidisers, contamination of parts with fuels have been implicated in rocketry accidents, where small quantities of nitrous/fuel mixtures explode due to "water hammer"-like effects (sometimes called "dieseling"—heating due to adiabatic compression of gases can reach decomposition temperatures).
 Some common building materials such as stainless steel and aluminium can act as fuels with strong oxidisers such as nitrous oxide, as can contaminants that may ignite due to adiabatic compression.
 There also have been incidents where nitrous oxide decomposition in plumbing has led to the explosion of large tanks.

 Environmental impact

-Global accounting of N_{2}O sources and sinks over the decade ending 2016 indicates that about 40% of the average 17 TgN/yr (teragrams, or million metric tons, of nitrogen per year) of emissions originated from human activity, and shows that emissions growth chiefly came from expanding agriculture.
+Global accounting of N2O sources and sinks over the decade ending 2016 indicates that about 40% of the average 17 Tg N/yr (teragrams, or million metric tons, of nitrogen per year) of emissions originated from human activity, and shows that emissions growth chiefly came from expanding agriculture.